isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 to the ceremony.</p>
 <p></p>
 <h4><strong>First Day of School</strong></h4>
-<p>The Flag-Raising Ceremony begins promptly at 7:30 a.m. daily.
-All students
-are expected to be present and prepared before it starts.
-To ensure this, students should allow sufficient time to deposit their bags in the classroom and place their phones in the lockers before proceeding to the ceremony.</p>
 <p>Please see the <strong>attached file</strong> for the classroom allocation.</p>
 <p>Students who did not manage to purchase the Hua Yi school uniform can
 report in their primary school uniform.</p>